 alone have the power to decide when or not to sell stocks and shares in the estate entirely at their discretion, in effect then becoming themselves the beneficial owners while other named shareholders who are not also executors and trustees are in effect only the nominal, not beneficial, shareholders.
 And that they know the difference and can exercise it to the advantage of all beneficiaries, not merely to themselves, of property held in joint tenancy and tenants in common.
 There is a huge legal difference between the two.

 When a testator (the person making the will) has more than one child and especially when some or all live and are taxed abroad, it is not recommended that a son or daughter be appointed as an executor or financial trustee or both.
 A better alternative is to appoint an impartial executor and trustee such as a Bermuda bank or law firm.
 While this may cost more it will ensure that executor and trustee functions are carried out speedily and impartially.
 If this is not done, it can be many months or years before an estate is liquidated, even when no probate or letters of administration are involved.
 Why?
 Because of pressure of work of one of the executors when more than one that might well conflict with and delay by months or years the speedy winding-up of an estate, especially when the executor concerned may be the only one resident in Bermuda.
-There have been cases where, despite no need for probate or letters of administration because everything was covered in a will, two co-executors, also beneficiaries, in a family of four or more siblings have taken more than three and a half years - 45 months - to settle just the financial part a Bermudian estate, with final distribution or sharing of non-valued items such as photographs and slices, QSL cards and other memorabilia not yet undertaken despite repeated requests due in large measure to work loads delays or absences of the co-executors or depressions of the local economy which caused the value of some shares and real estate to dip so much the executors deemed it necessary to wait instead of settling promptly, or combinations of all three circumstances.
-This type of scenario should be avoided as a professional executor will always seek to settle estates promptly, not wait deliberately or by default.
-When a non-professional executor does not have the time to execute or co-execute or administer an estate in a timely way he or she should offer to step aside and instead ask a Bermuda bank or executor and trustee company or law firm or Bermudian Certified Financial Planner and/or Trust & Estate Practitioner Martha Myron to take over, to help ensure a smooth transition.
+When such severe delays by the executors occur, acute depressions of the local economy can happened which can cause the value of some shares and real estate to dip alarmingly.
+Time is of the essence in settling estates to avoid tax problems overseas for any beneficiaries who live abroad, in their jurisdictions.
+When a non-professional executor does not have the time to execute or co-execute or administer an estate in a timely way he or she should offer to step aside and instead ask a Bermuda bank or executor and trustee company or law firm to take over, to help ensure a smooth transition.
 It is neither right nor proper that a too-busy person who is an executor or beneficiary or both should also be the only administrator of estate funds, especially when those funds also legally belong to other beneficiaries.
-Time is of the essence and decisions cannot be put on the back burner.

 If a Bermudian or Bermuda-based executor is not a resident of Bermuda but of the USA, Canada, United Kingdom, Europe or elsewhere, it will be his or her or their legal responsibility to make a disclosure of his/her/their appointment to his/her/their national and local tax authorities and whether or not he or she is a legatee as well, to the tax authorities of where he/she/they normally live.